CPW Connect Banner Photo

 • Accurate counting and recording of all boat inspections.

-PHYSICAL REQUIREMENTS: The position will perform physical activities that require considerable use of arms and legs, as well as whole body movement.
+The position will perform physical activities that require considerable use of arms and legs, as well as whole body movement.
 These activities include but are not limited to climbing, lifting, balancing, walking, stooping and handling materials.
 Ability to discern color differences and to hear in-person and radio communications is required.

 more...